kamilfranek/kamilfranek.github.io/_posts/2018-06-03-how-can-census-data-help-you-to-evaluate-business-potential.md

     <figcaption></figcaption>
 </figure>

-To sum it up, we confirmed that although the rule of thumb that “business potential = population” works most of the time, it is important too look also at some more detail city characteristics to avoid wrong decisions.
+To sum it up, we confirmed that although the rule of thumb that “business potential = population size” works most of the time, it is important too look also at some more detail city characteristics to avoid wrong decisions.
 When we looked at relative share for top cities we found two of them (Ostrava/Ústí) have a quite lower share of the active population.
 We confirmed that these cities have also younger population and also with a lower level of formal education.
 All these characteristics are characteristics generally connected with higher unemployment.

 Does it mean that you should avoid these two cities and prefer a city with the lower population and with a higher share of an economically active population?
 For Ostrava, the answer is no, because size difference to 4th Plzen is so large that differences in the population structure won’t outweigh it.
 In case of Ústí, if we would look only at self-employed or employed segment as important for our business you would probably do better by prioritizing smaller Pardubice.
 Difference between the population of Pardubice and Ústi is small, therefore relative differences make up for it.

-It is important to say, that it all depends on who are your customers and in which city you have most of them.
+>It is important to say, that it all depends on who are your customers and in which city you have most of them.
 Demographic might give you rough guidance in this.
 More niche your business or customers are, more important will detailed customer structure in given city will be important for your business.

 What if your business is online, you might think, do I care about the geographical distribution of my customers?
 You don’t, but the underlying logic is similar.
 You don’t care about a number of teenagers in different geographical locations, but you care about a number of teenagers across different online territories, eg. how much teenagers are active on Facebook vs Snapchat.